Fence: By function

 A balustrade or railing is a fence to prevent people from falling over an edge, most commonly found on a stairway, landing, or balcony.
 Railing systems and balustrades are also used along roofs, bridges, cliffs, pits, and bodies of water.

+Another aim of using a fence is to limit intrusion.
+In support of these barriers there are sophisticated technologies that can be applied on the fence itself to strengthen the defence of an area, such as: